 Current Active and Cumulative Cases in the GVSU Community (Population ~28,000)

 "Current active cases" is the count of positive cases reported to the Virus Action Team over the past ten days.
 This is an estimate of those currently in isolation, assuming a ten day symptomatic period following the reporting of a positive test result.
 Actual periods of isolation are specific to the individual and determined by the county health department.

 A total of 3,334 cases have been confirmed in the GV community since August 1st, including 71 Faculty members, 165 Staff, 521 on-campus students, 1,797 off-campus students in Ottawa County, 611 off-campus students in Kent County, and 169 students in other/unknown counties.
 As late case reports are received, these numbers may be adjusted.

 All community members are encouraged and expected to schedule a COVID-19 vaccination appointment as soon as possible.

 - More information at the Lakers Together vaccine webpage

 Once you have received a vaccine dose, please report it on your daily self-assessment.

-"Estimated Percent Vaccinated" is calculated as the number individuals that have reported at least one dose on their self-assessment, divided by the number of individuals that have submitted a self-assessment in W2021.
-As a fraction of the total number of students enrolled and faculty/staff employed, 20.7% of students and 74.7% of faculty/staff have reported at least one vaccination as of 2021-05-12.
+"Estimated Percent Vaccinated" is calculated for students as the number individuals that have reported at least one dose on their self-assessment, divided by the number of individuals that have submitted a self-assessment since 20 Mar 2021 (for students) or in W2021 (for faculty/staff).
+As a fraction of the total number of students enrolled and faculty/staff employed, 29.5% of students and 79.5% of faculty/staff have reported at least one vaccination as of 2021-06-16.